 Discover the breakdown between the first and second advisor interviews, common red flags to look out for, and a handy interview checklist to follow along during your interview process!

-Let’s say you find yourself with wealth.
-A fair amount of wealth.
-You could have earned it after years of hard work, maybe you inherited it, or had a lucky break!
-Maybe you have a job with the potential of growing, and you want to start building your wealth
+Let’s say you find yourself with wealth—a fair amount of wealth.
+You could have earned it after years of hard work, inherited it, or had a lucky break!
+Maybe you have a job with the potential to grow and want to start building your wealth.
+But you don’t want to leave money in a bank; you want your money to work for you!
+A financial steward can guide you to take action today.

 Questions For Your First Advisor Interview

-For instance, if an advisor works at an insurance company and he/she gets paid high commissions for selling whole life insurance, there’s a good chance whole life insurance will come up as a suggestion – even if it’s not necessarily the best product for you
+For instance, if an advisor works at an insurance company and gets paid high commissions for selling whole life insurance, there’s a good chance it will come up as a suggestion—even if it’s not necessarily the best product for you.

-Your ideal advisor is one whose expertise lies in the areas in which you need the most help.
+Your ideal advisor has expertise in the areas you need the most help with.
 For instance, an advisor may focus on Social Security and Medicare, but you’re 30 years old!
-You may need more help figuring out how much home you can afford or how to reach your long-term goals.
+You may need more help figuring out which home you can afford or how to reach your long-term goals.
 Thus, that advisor is probably not the best match for you!

 Other examples of financial planning services questions include: